Azure Blob Storage

 A Blob is actually a file which is stored in a directory like structure called a Container, then within an Azure Storage Account, and an Azure Resource Group and finally an Azure Subscription.

 Access to each Azure Blob is provided by a HTTPS link directly to the Blob itself, meaning you can access the file from anywhere in the world with an internet connection.
-Obviously if you dont want the data exposed to the whole world, you can set this to lock this down to meet your security needs.
+Obviously if you dont want the data exposed to the whole world, you can lock this down to meet your security needs.

-Azure Blob Tiering
+Azure Blob Storage Tiering

 Microsoft provides different storage tiering models for the storing of your data.